 In-Situ Air Pollution.
 Our main air pollution analysis uses data from 35 ground-level monitoring stations in the city from 2014 to 2019.
-Each station performs real-time monitoring of six criteria pollutants: fine particulate matter (PM2.5), coarse particulate matter (PM10), ozone (O3), sulfur dioxide (SO2), nitrogen dioxide (NO2), and carbon monoxide (CO).
+Each station performs real-time monitoring of six criteria pollutants: fine particulate matter (PM{2.5}), coarse particulate matter (PM10), ozone (O3), sulfur dioxide (SO2), nitrogen dioxide (NO2), and carbon monoxide (CO).
 Our data are at the station-daily level.
-The data are sourced from the Beijing Municipal Ecological and Environmental Monitoring Center.
+The data are sourced from the Beijing Municipal Ecological and Environmental Monitoring Center.6 counts are measured using a filter-based method in which the pollen deposited on a filter is observed and the concentration is calculated by dividing the counts by the amount of air that passes through (with the unit of measurement being counts per 1,000 mm3 of air).

 Pollen Counts.
 We have access to four years (2013-2016) of daily pollen counts data from 20 stations from the Beijing Meteorological Service Center.
 The pollen monitoring season spans from March 1 to September 30 each year, with some station-years extending to October 15.
-Pollen counts are measured using a filter-based method in which the pollen deposited on a filter is observed and the concentration is calculated by dividing the counts by the amount of air that passes through (with the unit of measurement being counts per 1,000 mm of air).
+Pollen